edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

         );
     }

 We have created an input field where the user can enter a question.
-When they submit, we show a loading indicator while we wait for the first answer chunk from OpenAI.
-When the first chunk arrives, we start streaming the answer to the user.
-In case of an error, we show an error message to the user.

-The text the user types in the input field is captured as ``prompt``.
-``question`` is the submitted prompt that we show under the input when user submits their question.
+The text the user types in the input field is captured as ``prompt``. ``question`` is the submitted prompt that we show under the input when user submits their question.
 We clear the input and delete the prompt when user submits it, but keep the ``question`` value so the user can reference it.

-Let's write the form submission handler function.
+Let's look at the fleshed-out form submission handler function that we stubbed in earlier:

 .. code-block:: typescript
     :caption: app/page.tsx